Friendly URLs (revisited)

 http://www.example.com/?nav=page

-Google suggests that search engines do not like dynamic URLs as much as static URLs.
+Google suggests that many search engine crawlers do not like dynamic URLs as much as static URLs.

-“static” or “friendly” versions of the above URL could be as follows:
+A “static” or “friendly” version of the above URL could be as follows:

 http://www.example.com/page.html